Perl-Apollo/Corinna/rfc/attributes.md

 We do not (yet) support attributes for class data.
-We also do not support attributes for array or hash slots because these automatically flatten into lists and it's not clear what the semantics of readers and writers would be, now how you would pass them in the constructor.
+We also do not support attributes for array or hash slots because these automatically flatten into lists and it's not clear what the semantics of readers and writers would be, nor how you would pass them in the constructor.

 Note that all slots are completely encapsulated, but if they're exposed to the outside world via `:reader`, `:writer`, or some other parameter, their _name_